The Sword in the Stone (1963 film): Live-action film adaptation

 A live-action feature film adaptation entered development in July 2015, with Bryan Cogman writing the script and Brigham Taylor serving as producer.
 By January 2018, Juan Carlos Fresnadillo was announced as director.

-Live-action film spin-off

-On October 15, 2021, Disney announced a live-action adaptation of T. A. Barron's The Merlin Saga was in development, with Michael Matthews set to direct.
+The next month, the film was revealed to premiere exclusively on Disney+.
+Enrique Chediak joined to serve as the cinematographer in September, while Eugenio Caballero joined as the production designer in December.

+In a March 2024 interview Fresnadillo announced that the film had been placed on an indefinite hold by the studio.